shazow/liquid/README.md

 Further, there several more helpers used to get the spread from a list of orders, sort orders by spread, compute the total value of a list of orders, and get the budget to be used with `aggregateOrders`.

+All of these pieces are generally well-tested, so don't forget to check the tests for examples on how they can be used independently or together.